r4yfon/is212-wfh-management-tool/deployment_README.md

 - Approve or reject work-from-home requests made by their direct subordinates
 - Rescind previously-approved WFH requests made by their direct subordinates
 - Easily see when the attendance rate of a particular team in office on a particular day is below 50%
+- Given that a request has already been approved, when the direct subordinate withdraws a request, HR and Management can approve the request (request's status becomes "Withdrawn") or reject it (status goes back to "Approved")

 ### Manager (Role 3)